- Plesk for Linux

 WordPress instance with Automatic updates set to minor is not updated (on the following example, to version 4.1.18):

-CageFS is enabled on the server:
+CageFS is installed on the server:

 # /usr/sbin/cagefsctl --cagefs-status